ScratchWriter/ScratchWriter/readme.md

 # 🖋️ ScratchWriter
 ScratchWriter is a programing language that compiles to Scratch3 Projects.
 It can also run projects locally using TurboWarp.
-It shares much of it's syntax with JavaScirpt.
+It shares much of it's syntax with JavaScript.
 Check out the [Quick Start Guide](./docs/quick_start.md) to get started!

 ![Hello World Program Code and Blocks](./docs/images/hello_scratch/hello_scratch.png)